c00lgat/OBSIDIAN/Docker.md

 ![[Pasted image 20231221223136.png]]
 As we can see, we currently have one Docker image that is downloaded on the Docker Host, which is a container called `hello-world`.

-Upon running the first command mentioned, `docker run hello-world`, Docker will return a message saying Unable to find image 'hello-world:latest' locally, meaning that it is not stored on our local host.
+Upon running the first command mentioned, `docker run hello-world`, Docker will return a message saying Unable to find image `hello-world:latest'` locally, meaning that it is not stored on our local host.
 Docker will then proceed to pull it from Docker Hub and run the container.
 ![[Pasted image 20231221223501.png]]

 When we try to run `docker run [insert image name here]` and had no copy of the relevant image, then Docker will pull that image automatically for us.